thomasjohncole/pelican/content/bootstrap4-upgrade.md

 * added solarized-dark pygments theme for code block
 * fixed CSS boxes for code blocks
 * fixed sidebar should bump down below content at 768px
+* added style to `code` tags to override bootstrap

 ## Still To Do